-Usabilla is a dutch company which aims to publish articles on user engagement, designs, and UX. it focuses on UX and user feedback.
+Usabilla is a dutch company that aims to publish articles on user engagement, designs, and UX. it focuses on UX and user feedback.

 The Usabilla blog is one of the best blogs to follow for UX Designers.
 Their articles are always interesting and insightful.
 It is a great blog for digital marketing and UX.

-UX Myth is one of the absolutely amazing blogs for UX Designers.
+UX Myth is one of the amazing blogs for UX Designers.
 It collects research data on User Experience misconceptions from well-known designers and experts.
-They explain why all the misconceptions don’t hold true.
+They explain why all the misconceptions don’t hold.

-This is a great site to bookmark with their meaningful content and resources for both UX Designers and stakeholders.
+This great site to bookmark with meaningful content and resources for both UX Designers and stakeholders.

 Designmodo is a perfect resource for both beginners and expert UX designers.
 It will help to improve and expand your knowledge.

-It covers the aesthetic, business and physiological factors of UX. it is focused on both development and web design.
-It makes it so easy to learn by tutorials and inspirational contents.
+It covers the aesthetic, business, and physiological factors of UX.
+It is focused on both development and web design.
+It makes it so easy to learn through tutorials and inspirational content.

 The Nielsen Norman Group is the trusted and long-running authority in all UX things.
-Their articles are based upon deep research and they provide examples to illustrate arguments.
+Their articles are based on deep research and they provide examples to illustrate arguments.

-They conduct extremely deep research then evaluates user interfaces and reports final result.
+They conduct extremely deep research then evaluate user interfaces and report the final result.
 They report real findings not just what is popular and expected.

 Their blog will help you create better experiences.
 You can also subscribe to their weekly fix “Alertbox newsletter”.

-Luke’s blog includes huge collection of “how to” videos of User Experience, general UX articles and conference notes.
+Luke’s blog includes a huge collection of “how to” videos of User Experience, general UX articles, and conference notes.
 He usually has at least one conference note a month.